broadinstitute/adapt/README.md

 ## Contributing

-I welcome contributions to ADAPT.
+We welcome contributions to ADAPT.
 This can be in the form of an [issue](https://github.com/broadinstitute/adapt/issues) or [pull request](https://github.com/broadinstitute/adapt/pulls).
 If you have questions, please create an [issue](https://github.com/broadinstitute/adapt/issues) or email **Hayden Metsky** &lt;hayden@mit.edu&gt;.

 ## Citation

 ADAPT is not yet published.
-If you find it useful to your work, please let me know and use the following citations:
+If you find it useful to your work, please let us know and inquire about how to cite it.
-  * Metsky HC _et al_.
-End-to-end sequence design for comprehensive diagnostics (ADAPT).
-Manuscript in preparation.
-  * Metsky HC and Siddle KJ _et al_.
-Capturing sequence diversity in metagenomes with comprehensive and scalable probe design. _Nature Biotechnology_, **37**(2), 160&ndash;168 (2019). doi: [10.1038/s41587-018-0006-x](https://www.nature.com/articles/s41587-018-0006-x)

 ## License